There are so many amazing places to visit in Washington DC and if you are planning a trip, you will not be disappointed.

 The Georgetown district is unarguably one of the best places to visit in Washington D.C.
 This is a historic area along the Potomac River best known for its outstanding university and pretty houses.

 Walking through this picturesque neighborhood will show you why celebrities and politicians have chosen to live here.
-There are great museums, historic homes, boutique shops, a pretty canal, and delicious restaurants.
+There are great museums, historic homes, boutique shops, a pretty canal, and delicious restaurants where you can enjoy a magical DC food tour.

 Library of Congress